Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

-Wet felting involves the combining of wool fibers to create a piece of fabric by using water and soap.
+Wet felting combines wool fibers to create a piece of fabric using water and soap.

 It can also be used to create two-dimensional artwork.
-Compared to other methods of textile creation, wet felting is a simple technique with multiple steps involving heat, moisture, pressure, agitation and a change in pH levels.
+Compared to other textile creation methods, wet felting is a simple technique with multiple steps involving heat, moisture, pressure, agitation, and a change in pH levels.

 Nuno felting is a third technique invented in the 1990s by Australian artist Polly Stirling.